Cold emailing: marketing’s greatest taboo?

 3. Establish credibility

-Another crucial aspect of a cold email that gets responses is credibility, i.e. proving that you’re someone worth talking to.
+Another crucial aspect of an effective cold email that gets responses is credibility, i.e. proving that you’re someone worth talking to.

 If you take a look at the typical spammy kind of cold email, you’ll notice that the sender rarely takes any time to establish who they are and why they’re worth your time.
 Instead, they simply end with a common salutation, the sender’s name, and the company name.